fedhere/MLPNS2023/HW1/Readme.md

 # 1: Create a DSPS repo
 - Make an account on GitHub if you do not have one yet

 - Create a repository called MLPNS_\<firstinitialLastname\>.
-Follow the instructions in the [githubCreateRepoCmds.md](githubCreateRepoCmds.md markdown file).
+Follow the instructions in the githubCreateRepoCmds.md markdown file.
 Please also see [slides](https://slides.com/federicabianco/mlnps_1) for details

 # 2: Follow the instructions in githubCreateRepoCmds.md